top of page

 FLA: Absolutely!
 The past can be used to oppress—and exploit.
 But if we take the view that we can learn from the past and learn deeply from revisits and visits to a complex past, then we can creatively innovate our present.

 Let me add, too, that I’m not proposing a touristic idea of learning from visiting other countries.
 That visiting Mexico today is somehow visiting the world in a distant, frozen past.
 This gets us off track.
 Mexico-as-other country is constantly influx.
 It's changing constantly.
 Even just a month or so ago when I was walking in Roma Sur I heard and saw this impromptu mariachi hip-hop performance.
-It still took me out of myself, but it was something alive, breathing, changing.
+It still took me out of myself.
+It was Mexico City alive, breathing, changing.

 APC: Any last words?